 Perhaps one day, in the not-too-distant future, our political system will allow for a third party candidate to truly flourish, to be included in every debate and to receive the same federal funding as the Dems and the Repukes.
 Then again, the Electoral College was invented by those two parties, in collusion together, to effectively ensure that no third party candidate ever poses a serious threat.
 H. Ross Perot (or “H. Ross Parrot,” if you preferred his “Sesame Street” character) gained enough in-roads in 1992 to block George H.W.
 Bush from winning reelection.
 But Perot’s vote haul still wasn’t enough to gain himself the top spot, so ultimately nothing was accomplished.
 Maybe someday this will change.
 Maybe Tom Cruise will come out of the closet, too.

 A Sad Commentary

 I never thought it would come down to this.
 I imagined, years ago, that Hillary Clinton might one day be elected president.
 But I never dared to envision the scandalous baggage that she would carry with her.
 Much of it is not her fault, but simply the fallout from staying faithful to an unfaithful husband so many years ago.
 Additionally, she has never really left the public consciousness since 1992, so most of America is, frankly, tired of her.
-And Trump.
+Again, not really her fault.
+And then there’s Trump.
 This orange-skinned windbag, with the temperament of a petulant child, might actually win the election.
 I shudder to think what will become of our standing in the world.
 A 30-foot wall between the U.S. and Mexico might actually be erected after all…but it’ll be Mexico, not the U.S., that puts it up.
 “Green, go home,” the saying goes.
 Or, more accurately, “Holy shit.”